rmarting/strimzi-migration-demo/02-target-cluster/04-kafka-mirror-maker2/README.md

 oc get secret migration-user-tls -o yaml > source-secrets/migration-user-tls.yaml
 ```

-Remove the data not needed and clean the secret to be created in the target cluster.
+Remove the data not needed and clean the secret to be created in the target cluster, and rename the
+source secret name to `event-bus-source-cluster-ca-cert`:

 ```shell
 oc apply -f ./source-secrets/